pau1a/Transcrypt/IA.md

 * non-stateful informational surfaces that do not interfere with workflows or tenant context

 Utility/footer navigation is never considered **secondary navigation** in this IA.
 It does not participate in section-level spines, does not express hierarchy, and must not be used to control or represent workflow progression.
 Its sole role is to provide a stable, low-noise access path to legal, trust, and operational information.

+> All footer and utility components described in the PDS must implement these rules rather than reinterpret them.
+In particular, PDS footer layouts must not:
+>
+> * present Utility/Footer items as if they were Section (secondary) navigation
+> * introduce authenticated or workflow surfaces that do not already appear in this IA
+> * create additional navigation tiers beyond Primary, Section, and Utility/Footer
+>
+> Any requirement to expand footer behaviour or introduce new utility destinations must be reflected in this IA first and then propagated into the PDS.

 ---